 Deciding to join a clinical trial

 Parents and children decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other parents and children volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Wilms tumors.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Wilms tumors.
 Even if your child does not benefit directly from the clinical trial, their participation may benefit future children with a Wilms tumor.